 Mobile phone coverage

-- We always try to accurately reflect our cottages in our photographs but we do regularly repaint properties and replace or update furniture within them.
-It’s not always possible to update every photograph or notify customers of every change but we do review all our photography on a regular basis
+We always try to accurately reflect our cottages in our photographs but we do regularly repaint our cottages and replace or update furniture within them.
+It’s not always possible to update every photograph or notify customers of every change but we do review all our photography on a regular basis.